osburn-sharp/jerbil/README.md

 ## General Description

-The function of Jerbil is to make it easy to write linux services in ruby that can be deployed anywhere on a network, once or multiple times, and enabling clients to access these services regardless of where they are.
+The aim of Jerbil is to make it easier to write Linux services in Ruby that can be deployed anywhere on a network, once or multiple times, and enabling clients to access these services regardless of where they are.
 Its a wrapper around DRb and a replacement for Rinda.